Winston-503/me_not_me_detector/article/article.md

 ### 2. Search for a Base Model for Transfer Learnings

-There is nothing complicated here - I just used different models that are trained on *imagenet* dataset.
+There is nothing complicated here - I just used different models that are trained on *ImageNet* dataset.
 If they don't have a good accuracy, then I think I will use something like VGGFace models like [here](https://machinelearningmastery.com/how-to-perform-face-recognition-with-vggface2-convolutional-neural-network-in-keras/).
 But the quality I got is good enough.
 We can load pretrained keras model with this code:

 ```python
 from tensorflow import keras